NeuromatchAcademy/course-content-dl/README.md

 *coordinated by [Alexander Ecker (U Goettingen)](https://eckerlab.org/)*

-**Description** Modern Convolutional Neural Nets and how to use them for transfer learning
+**Description** Modern Convolutional Neural Nets and how to use them for Transfer Learning

 ----